miniman13/videngwiki/hardware/blackmagic/studioconverter.md

 # 2018 Blackmagic Studio Fiber Converter

 The Blackmagic Studio Fiber Converter ($2,995 starting price) is a 12G SMPTE hybrid fiber CCU for the Blackmagic Camera Fiber Converter.
 The optical I/O is not implemented.

+> The DB25 tally requires embeded ancillary data on the Return 1 SDI (via an ATEM) in order to override.
+A possible workaround is to loop the output from a BMD camera (which has ancillary data) into Return 1.
+{.is-warning}

 ![](/hardware/blackmagic/studioconverter/2018blackmagicstudiofiberconverterdiagram.png)